serenity-bdd/serenity-core/CONTRIBUTING.md

      > now it will be available to call api.function() with additional parameters like api.function(Integer)

-Please take a look at release notes to find some more examples of mutiline commits.
+Please take a look at release notes to find some more examples of multiline commits.

 Starting from version 1.1.26, any commits without one of these prefixes will not appear in the release notes.